ipfs/rainbow/docs/environment-variables.md

 Once enabled, Rainbow will respond to [Bitswap](https://docs.ipfs.tech/concepts/bitswap/) queries from these safelisted peers, serving locally cached blocks if requested.

-The main use case for this feature is scaling and load balancing acrosss a fleet of rainbow, or other bitswap-capable IPFS services.
+The main use case for this feature is scaling and load balancing across a fleet of rainbow, or other bitswap-capable IPFS services.
 Cache sharing allows clustered services to check if any of the other instances has a requested CID.
 This saves resources as data cached on other instance can be fetched internally